dandange8005/mkdocs-site/docs/Ultra presentation.md

 ## Introduction (page 1)

-Thank you for inviting me to this event where I will be talking about the Ultra project and give you a quick overview of the new Ultra Courses View.
-I will also be showing you some of the new features and enhancements that are available in Ultra courses.git
+Thank you for inviting me to this event where I will be talking briefly about the Ultra project and give you a quick overview of the new Ultra Courses interface.
+I will also be showing you some of the new features and enhancements that are available in Ultra courses.

 ## Ultra Project Overview (page 2)

+- major upgrade to Learning Central
+- new, modern and intuitive user interface
+- responsive user experience across different devices
+- two phases
+  - Phase 1: Ultra Base Navigation
+  - Phase 2: Ultra Courses View

 I would like to start off by giving you a brief overview of the Ultra project.
 The Ultra project is a major upgrade to Learning Central that will provide a new, modern and intuitive user interface for staff and students.
 It will also provide a more responsive user experience across different devices.
 The project is being delivered in two phases.
 Phase 1 is the upgrade to Ultra Base Navigation and Phase 2 is the upgrade to Ultra Cources View.